Cliffe, Kent: Victorian Cliffe

+Industrial sites

 Alpha Cement

 The Alpha Cement works began near the Francis works in 1910 as part of the Thames Portland Cement Company.
 It stood about a mile from the river and included a Goshead aerial cableway, which ran alongside the road constructed by the soldiers of Cliffe Fort, then disused.
 Alpha continued after the closure of the Francis works, which it took over in 1934.
 With this amalgamation an additional railway was added in 1935 to replace the cableway, linking the works with the quayside next to the fort.

 The Alpha site, however, became exhausted by 1950, and further digging led to extensive flooding, as quarrying exceeded the depth of the water table.
 These quarries, still flooded, offer havens for wildlife, and are among the few surviving that have not been used for rubbish infill or otherwise developed.

 A second quarry was begun to the north of Salt Lane, which is still the main access road to Cliffe from the cement works area, on the very edge of the marshes.

 By the late 1950s the cement industry in the area was owned by the APCM, which had added a further railway line to the Hundred of Hoo railway, giving the cement manufacturers direct access to the main railway network.
 The works at Cliffe shut on 1 April 1970, with no further space available for quarrying, but the APCM recreation ground in the centre of the village has remained a valuable open space, with pitches for football, cricket, tennis and bowls.

 In 1970 the cement industry was replaced by the Marinex gravel company, whose fleet of ships dredged gravel from the Thames Estuary.

 The chalk quarry to the south side of Salt Lane is now a wildfowl reserve.
 In addition, it offers fishing and diving.
 The water is around fifty to sixty feet deep in parts and divers explore the bed of the old quarry and other underwater features.